srobo/docs/kit/safety-regulations.md

     9. Check that all electronics are securely fixed to the robot.

     10. Check for unreasonably sharp edges and dangerous moving parts.

+    11. Check that there is not an excessive amount of unshielded wire protruding from any of the green CamCon connectors.

+    12. In turn, give each of the wires attached to the green CamCon connectors a gentle tug.
+The cables must not move.